 Viva Mezcal: Mixing, Sipping & Other Adventures with Mexico’s Original Handcrafted Spirit, written by Lindsey Moore and Jennifer Boudinot, features over 50 cocktail recipes and the history behind Mezcal- a smoky liquor made in Mexico from slow-roasted agave plants.
-Highlights include the Oaxacan Negroni, Sunset in the Sur, Lost in the Supermarket, Bloody Maria, Grand Julius, and more.
-I will also be sharing their recipe for El Fusilado, a warming cocktail with mezcal, cinnamon, and tawny port.
+Highlights include the Oaxacan Negroni, Sunset in the Sur, Lost in the Supermarket, Grand Julius, and more.
+I will also be sharing their recipe for El Fusilado following the review.

 Chapters are divided according to the following: Introduction, Sipping Mezcal, Mixing Mezcal, and Further Reading.